Resistance Bands Benefits

 Studies show that the number of muscle fibers activated and the force provided by the muscles are similar to an elastic resistance band and free weight dumbbell resistance.

-Do Resistance Bands Actually Work?
+Do Resistance Bands Work?

 Are resistance bands effective?
 Can resistance bands build muscle?
 I was skeptical at first.
 But, the answer is yes as long as you know how to use resistance bands correctly (that includes tracking your resistance like you would your weights).